 Yes, you can use either cane sugar or brown sugar.
 It will still taste great even if the flavor will be somewhat altered.
 Stevia is another calorie-free sweetener that you could use.

-If you tried this Cinnamon Sugar Ratio or any other recipe on my website, please feel free to leave a 🌟 star rating and let me know how it goes in the 📝 comments below.
+If you tried this The BEST Cinnamon Sugar Ratio or any other recipe on my website, please feel free to leave a 🌟 star rating and let me know how it goes in the 📝 comments below.
 And remember to tag me on Instagram!

 Recipe